slorber/use-async-setState/README.md

   const incrementTwiceAndSubmit = async () => {
     await setStateAsync({...getState(): counter: getState().counter + 1});
     await setStateAsync({...getState(): counter: getState().counter + 1});
-    await submitState(getState());
+    await setStateAsync({...getState(): counter: getState().counter + 1});
   }

   return <div>...</div>
 }
 ```

-It's exactly the same as when using a classes: you would read the state by using `this.state`, where `this` is acts somehow as a mutable state ref.
+Actually, it's exactly the same as when using a classes: you would read the state by using `this.state`, where `this` acts somehow as a mutable state ref to access the latest state.

 # License